-With regards to our health, there are two other moments in history which have sent us on a downward spiral.
+With regards to human health, there are two other moments in history which have sent us on a downward spiral.
 The Industrial Revolution of the late18th century took us away from our natural rhythms and away from the outdoors.
 And the industrialization of agriculture in the 1960’s gave rise to agribusiness and the food manufacturing industries which have created ‘food-like substances’ that are in the best case scenario unhealthy, and in the worst case, they’re poison.

 Those of us born after 1960 are the great experiment of what happens to homo sapiens when they’re fed non-food.
 But food is only part of the problem.
 We’re increasingly divorced from the lifestyle factors which kept us healthy and strong.

 We evolved to absorb Vitamin D from the sun, but now sun exposure is disapproved and we block it out with sunscreens.

 We’re designed to rest frequently and concentrate in short bursts, but now we work frantically and even school children have full after-school agendas.

 We’re social creatures, but we’re spending more time online and less time relaxing, playing and telling stories with our family and friends.

 Our bodies are made to move frequently and at a slow pace throughout the day.
 Now, we enter a sedentary posture in the morning, maintain it for the whole day, then we compensate with an intense workout which does more damage than good.